-In the ancient days of Windows versions with 9s in the name, DOS is the dominant platform for early PC gaming.
+In the ancient days of Windows versions with 9s in the name, DOS was the dominant platform for early PC gaming.
 Doom, Quake, Zork, and hundreds of other games took the primitive features of the operating system and created games that are fun and playable even by today’s standards.
-While macOS is not well-known for gaming, you can still play DOS games on your Mac.
-Learn how to play DOS games on macOS with DOSBox, the leading DOS emulator on any platform.
+While macOS is not well known for gaming, you can still play DOS games on your Mac.
+Learn how to play a DOS game on macOS with DOSBox, the leading DOS emulator on any platform.

 Downloading and Installing DOSBox

 3. Copy “DOSBox.app” into your desired directory, typically the Applications folder, but DOSBox can be run from any folder.
 You do not need to copy the text files on the DMG.

 You can download a so-called “frontend” for DOSBox on the same page.
 In this context, a frontend is an application that runs DOSBox’s emulation code but wraps the emulation in a container application.

 Normally, the container application extends functionality or simplifies the process of loading and saving games.
 While it hasn’t been updated since 2016 and won’t work on Catalina and newer version of macOS, Boxer is the best-known macOS front-end for DOSBox.
 It offers library support and streamlined loading and playing: just drag and drop the game onto the app’s icon, and you’re ready to rock.